UniversalPayload/spec/docs/chapter4-payload-handoff-format.rst

                       by OS runtime services.
     runtime-data      Runtime service data memory region which will be used by OS runtime services.
+    special-purpose   Specific-purpose memory (e.g.: HBM or CXL).
+The memory is earmarked for specific purposes such as for specific device drivers or applications.

+                      This attribute serves as a hint to the OS to avoid allocating this memory for core OS data or code that can not be relocated.
+Prolonged use of this memory for purposes other than the intended purpose may result in suboptimal platform performance.
     smbios            If Platform Init has created a SMBIOS data buffer, this will have the SMBIOS data buffer region information.
                       SMBIOS 3.0 or above must be supported by payload.